Joseph Edward Kurtz: Early life

 Joseph Kurtz was born on August 18, 1946, in Mahanoy City, Pennsylvania, to George and Stella (née Zmijewski) Kurtz.
 He is of Polish descent.
 One of five children (Rose Marie, Theresa, George, and Patricia), he entered St. Charles Borromeo Seminary in Philadelphia in 1964.
-He obtained a Bachelor of Philosophy degree and a Master of Divinity degree from that school.
+He obtained a Bachelor of Arts degree in philosophy and a Master of Divinity degree from that school.

 Priesthood

 Kurtz was ordained to the priesthood for the Diocese of Allentown by Bishop Joseph McShea on March 18, 1972.
-Kurtz completed his post-graduate work at Marywood University in Scranton, earning a Master of Social Work degree.
+Kurtz completed his post-graduate work at Marywood University in Scranton, Pennsylvania, earning a Master of Social Work degree.

 During his priestly ministry, Kurtz served as high school teacher, college lecturer, administrator, and pastor in Catasauqua and Bethlehem, both in Pennsylvania.
-He was raised to the rank of Monsignor in 1986.
+The Vatican elevated Kurtz to the rank of Monsignor in 1986.

 Bishop of Knoxville

-On October 26, 1999, Kurtz was appointed as the second bishop of the Diocese of Knoxville by Pope John Paul II.
+On October 26, 1999, Kurtz was appointed as the second bishop of Knoxville by Pope John Paul II.
 He received his episcopal consecration on December 8.
-1999. from Archbishop Gabriel Higuera, with Archbishop Thomas Kelly and Bishop Edward Cullen serving as co-consecrators, before an audience of approximately 5,000 at the Knoxville Convention Center in Knoxville.
+1999. from Archbishop Gabriel Higuera, with Archbishop Thomas Kelly and Bishop Edward Cullen serving as co-consecrators, before an audience of approximately 5,000 at the Knoxville Convention Center in Knoxville, Tennessee.

 Archbishop of Louisville

-Kurtz was named archbishop of the Archdiocese of Louisville on June 12, 2007 by Pope Benedict XVI.
-His installation took place on August 15, 2007, at Louisville Gardens in Louisville.
+Kurtz was named archbishop of Louisville on June 12, 2007, by Pope Benedict XVI.
+His installation took place on August 15, 2007, at Louisville Gardens in Louisville, Kentucky.

 In addition to his diocesan duties, Kurtz served as chair of the USCCB Committee on Marriage and Family Life.
 He was elected as the vice president of the USCCB in November 2010.
-On November 11, 2013, Kurtz was elected USCCB president.
-On February 19, 2014, Kurtz was appointed a member of the Congregation for the Oriental Churches.On November 14, 2014, he was elected as a delegate to the 2015 Synod of Bishops on the Family, pending Vatican approval.
+In November 2013, Kurtz was elected USCCB president.
+In February 2014, the Vatican named Kurtz as a member of the Congregation for the Oriental Churches.In November 2014, he was elected as a delegate to the 2015 Synod of Bishops on the Family, pending Vatican approval.

-On February 1, 2019, Kurtz released a report that named 22 priests from the archdiocese with credible accusations of sexual abuse.
+In February 2019, Kurtz released a report that named 22 priests from the archdiocese with credible accusations of sexual abuse.
 The report was prepared by an independent investigator who was not part of the church.
 None of the 22 men were active priests in 2019.

 In July 2019, Kurtz underwent treatment for urothelial cancer, which required a three-month medical leave of absence from the archdiocese.

 Retirement

-On February 8, 2022, Pope Francis accepted Kurtz's letter of resignation as archbishop of the Archdiocese of Louisville.
+On February 8, 2022, Pope Francis accepted Kurtz's letter of resignation as archbishop of Louisville and named Shelton Joseph Fabre as archbishop of the Archdiocese.
+He was installed on March 30, 2022.

 Doctrinal positions

 Kurtz is generally seen as a conservative and a firm follower of Vatican directives on doctrine and liturgy.
-The Rev. Thomas J. Reese indicates that Kurtz is a "smiling conservative" like Archbishop Timothy M. Dolan, who is "very gracious but still holds the same positions" as a cleric like Archbishop Charles J. Chaput, who has openly criticized Catholic politicians who support abortion rights for women.
+The Rev. Thomas J. Reese indicates that Kurtz is a "smiling conservative" like Cardinal Timothy M. Dolan, who is "very gracious but still holds the same positions" as a cleric like Archbishop Charles J. Chaput, who has openly criticized Catholic politicians who support abortion rights for women.